 And there is no end in sight.

-The key to online profits is to build a Web site or network of Web sites that attract lots of targeted traffic and the increased click-thus and sales that come with visitors.
+The key to online profits is to build a Web site or network of Web sites that attract lots of targeted traffic and increase click-thus and sales with visitors.
 And now, after less than 20 years of Internet development, clear strategies for cost-effectively building your online presence have emerged.
 This discipline is called online marketing.
 And its objective is to get as many interested people to your site as possible.

-There are currently only 3 ways that a prospective client can arrive at your site:
+There are currently only three ways that a prospective client can arrive at your site:

 1) He can type keywords into a search engine.